w3f/polkadot-validator-setup/README.md

 # Note about upgrades from the sentries setup

 The current version of polkadot-secure-validator doesn't allow to create and configure sentry nodes.
-However, the terraform files and ansible roles of this latest version can be applied on setups created with previous versions, the validators would be configured to work without sentries and to connect to the network using the local reverse proxy instead.
+Although the terraform files and ansible roles of this latest version can be applied on setups created with previous versions, the validators would be configured to work without sentries and to connect to the network using the local reverse proxy instead.

-If you created the sentries with this tool through terraform using the complete workflow then the sentries will not be deleted if you run the tool with the new version, but the validators will no longer use them.
-It's up to you to remove the old sentries manually.
+If you created the sentries with a previous version of this tool through terraform following the complete workflow, then they will not be deleted automatically when running this new version.
+In short, the old sentries will no longer be used by the validators and it will be up to you to remove them manually.